Prophet's Mosque: Architecture

 The modern-day mosque is situated on a rectangular plot and is two stories tall.
 The Ottoman prayer hall, which is the oldest part of the mosque, lies towards the south.
 It has a flat paved roof topped with 27 sliding domes on square bases.
 Holes pierced into the base of each dome illuminate the interior when the domes are closed.
 The sliding roof is closed during the afternoon prayer (Dhuhr) to protect the visitors.
 When the domes slide out on metal tracks to shade areas of the roof, they create light wells for the prayer hall.
 At these times, the courtyard of the Ottoman mosque is also shaded with umbrellas affixed to freestanding columns.
 The roof is accessed by stairs and escalators.
 The paved area around the mosque is also used for prayer, equipped with umbrella tents.
 The sliding domes and retractable umbrella-like canopies were designed by the German Muslim architect Mahmoud Bodo Rasch, his firm SL Rasch GmbH, and Buro Happold.

+The Rawda

+The area of Al-Rawda al-Sharifah is distinguished by a series of uniquely colored columns.
+It lies between the minbar on the right and the wall of the burial chamber (Al-Hujrah - formerly the Prophet’s house) visible in the background.
+Entry to the Rawda is regulated through timed permits, with access granted during designated visitation slots.

+Al-Rawḍah Al-Sharīfah (ٱلرَّوْضَة ٱلشَّرِيْفَة) is an area between the minbar and the burial-chamber of Muhammad (under the Green Dome).
+It is regarded as one of the Riyāḍ al-Jannah (رِيَاض ٱلْجَنَّة).
+The area is distinguished by its marked columns and a green carpet, which historically contrasted with the red carpet used throughout the rest of the mosque.
+This distinction was eliminated when the carpeting throughout the mosque was later replaced with green.
+The Saudi Ministry of Hajj and Umrah lists the digital application Nusuk as the channel for booking appointments and issuing permits to visit Al-Rawda Al-Sharifah.

 The Green Dome

-The chamber adjacent to the Rawdah holds the tombs of Muhammad and two of his companions and fathers-in-law, Abu Bakr and Umar.
+The Sacred Prophetic Chamber adjacent to the Rawda holds the tombs of Muhammad and two of his companions and fathers-in-law, Abu Bakr and Umar.
 A fourth grave is reserved for ʿĪsā (Jesus), as Muslims believe that he will return and will be buried at the site.
-The site is covered by the Green Dome.
-It was constructed in 1817 CE during the reign of the Ottoman sultan Mahmud II and painted green in 1837 CE.
+The site is covered by the Green Dome, which was originally built as a wooden dome by Mamluk sultan Qalawun in 1279 and then replaced by a stone dome by Mamluk sultan Qaitbay in 1467.
+It was replaced by a new dome again in 1817, during the reign of the Ottoman sultan Mahmud II.
+This version was built in brick, covered in lead, and painted green in 1837.